 I don’t seem to have the time I’d like to commit to cross-stitch, but I often can be found with a cross-stitch kit in my purse, blocking the grid with colored thread and letting life slow down just a bit for me to relax.

-If you like cross-stitch, you may enjoy some of the crafts on Mommy’s Memorandum.
+If you like cross-stitching, you may enjoy some of the crafts on Mommy’s Memorandum.